material-motion/material-motion/dictionary.md

 # Motion Dictionary

 This is a definition of the Terms used by the Material Motion team in their Expressions.
-All Material Motion Expressions are expected to adhere to this guide.
+All Material Motion Terms are expected to adhere to this guide.

 Terminology used here: